The Best (Free) Places to Search for Grant Funding

 Global Organizations

-The UN includes affiliated programs, funds, and specialized agencies, all of which have their own operating budgets and many of which support grant and contract opportunities.
+The United Nations includes affiliated programs, funds, and specialized agencies, all of which have their own operating budgets, and many of which support grant and contract opportunities.
 To learn about new opportunities, visit the website of the UN agency that works in the area most closely related to your organization’s mission.
 Examples of UN agencies include the United Nations Development FundWorld Health Organization, and the World Bank.
 You can find a list of UN agencies on the UN website.

 OTHER RESOURCES